tanay-gangey/Anatomy-of-a-Popular-Song/README.md

 # Anatomy-of-a-Popular-Song
-Using audio features of a sound track, we try to find out what makes that song popular
+Using audio features of a sound track, we try to find out what makes a song popular